 - Replace the countertops.
 While they may not take up a lot of space, countertops are still a focal point in any bathroom.
 And since they’re smaller, you can install luxurious materials like quartz or granite without going over your budget.

 - Add luxurious touches.
 Don’t forget the decor!
-Purchase new plush bath towels, strategically place some live plants, and hang serene wall art to complete the finishing touches.
+Purchase new plush bath towels, strategically place some live plants in the shower or other areas in the bathroom, and hang serene wall art to complete the finishing touches.

 It’s amazing just how much a fresh coat of paint can change the appearance of a room.
 Renew faded or dull paint with a new coat in the same color, or try something new for a totally different look.
-Repainting the walls is the perfect project for budget-conscious homeowners since it’s affordable to DIY and simple enough to complete in a weekend.
+Repainting the walls is the perfect home DIY project for budget-conscious homeowners since it’s affordable to simple enough to complete on a weekend.

 Your walls aren’t the only feature that may benefit from a new coat of paint.
 You can give your kitchen a complete, easy makeover simply by refinishing or repainting your cabinets.
 The color or wood stain you use can alter your kitchen’s whole design and feel, so think carefully before selecting a shade.